How to use skip logic and branching

 Let’s walk you through the process, step by step.

-For starters, log in to your Getsitecontrol account and start creating your widget.
-You can start from scratch or choose a template as a base.
+For starters, log in to your Getsitecontrol account and start creating your form.
+You can start from scratch scratch or choose a template as a base.

 Next, go to the Pages section of the dashboard.